Automobile Dependency

 Automobile ownership and use tend to increase with wealth up to a point, but they eventually reach saturation.
 An international study found that per capita automobile ownership peaks at about $21,000 (1996 U.S. dollars) annual income and levels off, or even declines due to increased congestion, loss of novelty, and public policy responses (Talukadar, 1997).
 Using U.S. data, Holtzclaw (2000) found that vehicle travel increases strongly with annual income up to about $30,000, but then levels off and declines slightly with incomes over $100,000.
 Increased wealth allows consumers to choose alternatives to driving.
 For example, some wealthy commuters prefer using transit rather than driving, provided that the service is comfortable, convenient and reliable.
 Similarly, many wealthy people value living in more accessible neighborhoods, where they are close to commercial and cultural activities, and can walk and bicycle for both recreation and transportation (New Urbanism).

-A number of transportation and land use market distortions tend to encourage automobile ownership and use beyond what is economically and socially optimal (Market Principles).
-These include underpricing, inadequate consumer choice, weak competition, bias in transportation planning and investment practices, and other public policies that favor automobile travel (Litman 2006; Brown, Morris and Taylor 2009).
+A number of transportation and land use market distortions tend to encourage automobile ownership and use, including underpricing, inadequate consumer choice, weak competition, bias in transportation planning and investment practices, and other public policies that favor automobile travel (Litman 2006; Brown, Morris and Taylor 2009; DiMento and Ellis 2013).

-Conventional Transportation Planning practices can create a self-fulfilling prophecy: past traffic growth rates are extrapolated to predict future vehicle traffic demand, and road and parking capacity is built to meet this projected demand (called predict and provide planning).
+Conventional Transportation Planning practices tend to create a self-fulfilling prophecy that supports this cycle: past traffic growth rates are extrapolated to predict future vehicle traffic demand, and road and parking capacity is built to meet this projected demand (called “predict and provide” planning).
+As a result, the majority of public funding and land devoted to transportation is allocated to automobile transport (Gössling, et al. 2016).
 Little consideration is given to the negative impacts that more dispersed destinations, larger roads and parking facilities, and reduced resources for other travel modes will have on overall Accessibility.
-The result is increasingly automobile-oriented transportation systems and land use patterns (Condon, 2004).
+The result is increasingly automobile-oriented transportation systems and land use patterns.
 More Comprehensive Planning can help create more balanced transportation systems.

 Transportation Evaluation practices often favor automobile dependency.
 Transportation service quality is often Measured primarily in terms of vehicle traffic (e.g., roadway level of service, average traffic speed, vehicle congestion delay), with little or no consideration to other modes.
 Nonmotorized Transportation tends to be undervalued in conventional transportation surveys and Models, which ignore or undercount short trips, travel by children, leisure travel, and walking links to access automobiles and transit service.
 As a result, few resources are devoted to walking and cycling.